 The "Dakota Spotlight" true-crime podcast brings light to stories from the Upper Midwest, with powerful storytelling, compassion for the victims, and a search for understanding.
 The podcast was created by host James Wolner in 2019.
 Find documents, photos, and other content right here.
 Listen to all "Dakota Spotlight" episodes here or on Apple,Spotify, Stitcher or Google.And Find content related for each season below.

-In the current season, James is joined by FCC journalist Jeremy Fugleberg as the two look for answers in the mysterious disappearance of Kristin Diede and Bob Anderson.
+In season 6 of Dakota Spotlight, James is joined by FCC journalist Jeremy Fugleberg as the two look for answers in the mysterious disappearance of Kristin Diede and Bob Anderson.
 James and Jeremy work with family members and friends to untangle what happened, in a case that stretches from Minnesota to the Dakotas and remains unsolved after nearly three decades.

 Barbara Cotton was reportedly last seen walking toward her Williston, N.D., home on 1981.
 The 15-year-old never arrived at her destination and was never heard from again.
 The clues have been few, and her case was never solved.
 "Dakota Spotlight" host James Wolner investigates this cryptic cold case and talks to the people left to grieve Barbara's disappearance.